By Molly J. Anderson-Childers | Updated June 9, 2018

 I still get goose bumps when I remember this!
 Everything suddenly clicked into focus for me.
 I realized that I didn't have to keep working at a job that no longer served me.
 I realized that my artist and writer selves were the "other voices" that were calling me.
 I realized that I could let go of that "hand" that was dragging me along, and go my own way.

-Q: Do you have any advice for young people hoping to break into the arts?
+Q: Do you have any advice for people hoping to break into the arts?

 Simply this: follow your intuition.
 There is a Rumi quotation that I love, and I offer here as the best advice for anyone really: "Let yourself be drawn by the stronger pull of what you really love.
 It will not lead you astray."

-Q: How did you make the leap from your day job to this fascinating and fabulous career?
+Q: How did you make the leap from your day job to this fascinating career?

 It wasn't easy.
 After working at the theatre for ten years, the place had become my home away from home.
 The people in that office were like family to me But within a month of returning to Massachusetts, the universe sent me a clear message that things had to change.
 My husband found a new job, and received a significant salary increase.
 Soon afterwards, my boss at the theatre demoted me, for no apparent reason.
 I tried the new position but it felt completely wrong, so I resigned.
 Some people might call all of this merely a coincidence, but I call it divine timing.